BigChemistry-RobotLab/SurfPro2/MAINTENANCE.md

 - [ ] Update CHANGELOG.md,
 - [ ] Regenerate the database and review it,
 - [ ] Commit the changes,
+- [ ] Merge/rebase changes into the main branch
 - [ ] Create a git tag,
 - [ ] Create a GitHub release,
 - [ ] Publish the Zenodo release with the database stored in the `target` directory.